Skip to content

 Prepare Keptn environment

-This task is optional, but very usefull since it prepares a project, stage and service for you.
+This task is optional, but very usefull since it prepares a service inside the project.
 It also puts these entities as variables on the pipeline for later use by the other tasks.
 Optionally you can also configure monitoring here and push an sli and slo file to Keptn.
 Prepare Keptn environment config

 Send Keptn event